qwx9/notes/net/algorithms/text/exact.index.md

 cDAWGs greatly reduce the number of states/edges, which is very advantageous in terms of space.
-Answering W ∈ S is done the exact same way and has the same O(m) complexity.
+Answering P ∈ S is done the exact same way and has the same O(m) complexity.
 Getting suffixes and prefixes
 works in an analogous manner to DAWGs,